Updated: April 9, 2021

 A more detailed description of building cleaning is available under the Directives: Resumption of on-campus activities.
 Planning considerations for increased cleaning in workspaces is available in the Toolkit: Resumption planning for on-campus activities.

-A McGill community member or visitor answering yes to any of the following questions must stay home and not come to campus:
+Disclosure of exposure or illness is required in order to safeguard the health and safety, and limit transmission in the McGill community.
+A McGill community member or visitor answering yes to ANY of the following questions must stay home and not come to campus:

-- Do you have ANY of the following symptoms?
+1. Are you experiencing ANY of the following symptoms?

-- Have you been out of the country in the last 2 weeks?
-Travellers who have come to Canada are required to self-isolate for 14 days.
+3. Have you been out of the country in the last two weeks?

-- Have you been in contact with someone who has COVID-19?
+4. Are you in contact with someone who has COVID-19?

 Employees, including student employees, must fill out the Daily Self-Assessment Form in the Personal tab on Minerva before coming to campus, to ensure they meet the conditions above to prevent the spread of the virus.